-You might remember the adorable Hall family who won our Unfrozen Winner contest earlier this year by submitting a picture of their creative snowman.
+You may remember the sweet Hall family who won our Unfrozen Winter contest earlier this year by submitting a picture of their creative snowman.
 Check it out!

-Broad Ripple Service Experts sent the winners on a Disney Cruise and covered airfare for four.
-Rebecca and Bradley (Mom and Dad) took their two oldest children, Korbin and Brooke, on their Disney Cruise in July this year.
-Korbin and Brooke had never been on a cruise before and Rebecca and Bradley hadn’t been in about 10 years.
+Broad Ripple Service Experts sent the winners on a Disney Cruise and provided airfare for four.
+Mom and Dad (Rebecca and Bradley) took their two oldest children, Korbin and Brooke, on their Disney Cruise in July this year.
+This was Korbin and Brooke’s first cruise and Rebecca and Bradley had not been on a cruise in nearly 10 years.

-“I can’t even begin to explain the amount of fun we had and how absolutely magnificent everything was,” wrote Rebecca.
-“It was a getaway we could have never done on our own.
+“I cannot begin to tell you how much fun we had and how absolutely magnificent everything was,” wrote Rebecca.
+“It was a trip we could have never done on our own.
 Disney does cruising right!”

-The Halls were nice enough to give us their itinerary and some pictures from their awesome trip.
-If you’re thinking about going on a Disney Cruise, or just curious what it’s all about, read on to see the highlights from the Hall’s trip.
+The Halls were kind enough to send over their itinerary and some pictures from their awesome trip.
+If you’re interested in taking a Disney Cruise, or just looking to see what it’s all about, check out the highlights from the Hall’s experience.

-We were on the ship for two days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
+We sailed for 2 days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
 We booked a Catamaran and went out with a few other families all day.
-It was my children’s first time snorkeling and they had a blast.
-We spotted turtles and stingrays – it was probably the coolest experience of the whole cruise!
+It was Korbin and Brooke’s first time snorkeling and they loved it.
+We spotted turtles and stingrays – it may have been the most fun experience of the entire trip!

-We sailed from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, went swimming, and laid out on the beach.
-The water was really that turquoise blue that you see in movies – truly incredible.
+We went from Tortola to St. Thomas in the American Virgin Islands, where we got to snorkel even more, went swimming, and hung out on the beach.
+The water was truly that turquoise blue that you see in movies – truly picture perfect.

-We traveled all day Wednesday and then ported at Castaway Cay, Disney’s Cruise Line Guest-Only Island.
-The water was incredibly blue and had clear visibility underneath, so of course that meant more snorkeling!
-They had hidden Mickey Mouses you could hunt for underwater, which made up for not having as many fish.
-They also have an 18 and older beach which we enjoyed while our children played basketball, pool, and shuffleboard.
-The island had employees everywhere to keep an eye on the kids so we (Mom and Dad) laid out and had a daiquiri.
+We sailed all day Wednesday and then ported at Castaway Cay, Disney’s Private Island.
+The water was very blue and had clear visibility underneath, so of course - more snorkeling!
+They had hidden Mickey Mouses you could find underwater, which helped make up for the fact there weren’t as many fish.
+They also have an 18 and older beach which we enjoyed while the kids played basketball, pool, and shuffleboard.
+Castaway Cay had staff everywhere to watch the kids so we (Bradley and Rebecca) relaxed and enjoyed a daiquiri.
 It’s like a floating Disneyland!

-We get goosebumps thinking about everything on the cruise ship – everything was all so fun and extraordinary!
-They have a “Midship Detective Agency” where you select the mystery you want to solve and the cruise gives you a card so you can keep track of all your clues.
-When you hold the card up to a painting, it actually springs to life – it talks to the group, tells you about the mystery you are trying to solve, and gives you clues and directions.
-One mystery took us two hours because we were chasing clues all over the cruise ship.
+It gives me goosebumps thinking about everything on the boat – it was all so fun and amazing!
+They have a “Midship Detective Agency” where you pick the mystery you want to solve and they give you a card so you can keep track of all your clues.
+When you put the card up to a painting, it comes alive – it talks to you, tells you about the mystery you are solving, and gives you clues and directions.
+One mystery took us two hours because we were running all over the boat.

-They are continually showing first-run movies out near the pool so we got to see Finding Dory, Big Friendly Giant, Alice Through the Looking Glass, and Jungle Book.
-We also got to go on the Aqua Duct, which is a huge slide that zooms you up and down and swings you out above the boat!
+They are always playing first-run movies out around the pool so we got to see Big Friendly Giant, Alice Through the Looking Glass, Jungle Book, and Finding Dory.
+We also got to go on the Aqua Duct, which is a huge slide that shoots you up and down and swings you out over the boat!

-All of us went Goofy Golfing and Disney Cruises also have other games and a Tween Club called Edge with things like scavenger hunts, ice breakers, and more.
+The whole group went Goofy Golfing and they also have games like foosball, basketball, and a Tween Club called Edge with things like scavenger huntsand more.

 The actual room was amazing!
-Ours included an ocean view room with a HUGE porthole and window seat.
-The room was a really good size and all four of us were comfy and never felt squished.
+We had an ocean view room with a HUGE porthole and window seat.
+The room was a really great size and all four of us were comfortable and never felt squished.

-You go between three restaurants.
-Enchanted Garden has cool flower lights on the ceiling that open and close and the ceiling changes colors during your meal and Royal Court was very elegant and made me think of Cinderella.
-The food is very gourmet and they have a great variety.
-My son tried everything, even escargot at the Royal Court.
-(He thought it tasted like dirt!)
+You rotate through three restaurants.
+Enchanted Garden has cool flower lights on the ceiling that open and close and the ceiling changes colors during your meal and Royal Court was extremely elegant and made me think of Cinderella.
+The food is very gourmet and they have a good medley.
+Korbin tried everything, including escargot at the Royal Court.
+(He said it tasted like dirt!)

-Animators Palette is animation-themed and they leave markers on your table so you can sketch a figure.
-They provide instructions on how to draw a figure, then they collect the drawings and at the end of your meal, they animate your drawings on the wall.
-You have no warning!
-They arrange them to music and put them in Disney movies.
-Brooke is our artist so she worked really hard on hers and was thrilled – the rest of us weren’t quite as proud
+Animators Palette is animation-themed and they give you markers on your table so you can draw a figure.
+They give you directions on how to draw a figure, then they collect the drawings and at the end of your dinner, they animate your drawings on these screens on the wall.
+You have no idea it’s coming!
+They put them to music and put them in Disney movies.
+Brooke is our artist so she did really well with hers and was thrilled – the rest of us weren’t quite as polished

 Like Service Experts on Facebook to watch for our next great contest!